Are liquid calories sabotaging your weight loss efforts?

 |Rum and Coke|

 Know the numbers!
 Be sure to read labels.
 Have a healthy snack before heading to Margaritaville.
 And don’t forget that mixers add calories: see if you can find a diet or reduced-calorie option when making your drink of choice.
+And don’t forget to drink lots of water.

 - Leslie Culbertson, MSSM, CSCS